MINI Electric review: running costs & insurance

 Should you want the full package, with all servicing, tyres and brakes included, MINI will charge you £30 per month – a theoretical saving of £10 per month.
 As the MINI Electric’s service plan is condition-based, it’s not possible to nail down service intervals.
 How often you need your car serviced will depend on myriad factors including your driving style and how many miles you do.

 As an electric car, the MINI Electric is currently exempt from vehicle excise duty (VED).
-It also sits in the very lowest company-car tax band, as the Benefit-in-Kind (BiK) tax rate for all electric cars is fixed at 2% until at least April 2024.
+It also sits in the very lowest company-car tax band, as the Benefit-in-Kind (BiK) tax rate for all electric cars is fixed at 2% until at least April 2024 – business drivers could pay as little as £130 per year to drive the MINI Electric.
 All this makes it an appealing option for private buyers and those running one as a company car.

 In This Review